 Once you decide to get a swimming pool, you must brace yourself for the amount of money you’re going to have to spend.
-For a typical pool, the cost is going be in the tens of thousands of dollars.
+For a typical pool in 2023, the cost is going be in the tens of thousands of dollars.
 In other words, inexpensive inground pools don’t really exist.

 However, there are plenty of ways to make your pool more affordable without sacrificing quality.
 You just need to get creative and maybe change your thinking of what a swimming pool should be.

 This is by no means an exhaustive list of ways to save money, and there’s more common sense in here than trickery.
 However, it’s enough to get you started in your quest for a pool you can afford:

 The biggest factor in pool price that’s actually within your control is size.
 The materials and labor needed to build a large pool really drive up those costs.
 And the thing is, a lot of pool owners are perfectly happy with small pools.